Loufe/WindowRescuer/README.md

 ## License

-Copyright © Louis Bernardi 2025
+Copyright © Lou Bernardi 2025

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.